Why we do what we do

 Add your #oceankarma story

 Say you had a ton of #oceankarma stored up, how would you like the ocean to thank you and why?
-Let us know using the form and we’ll add your story to our page.
+Contact us and we’ll add your story to our page.
 Don’t forget to include your age and location.

 Once you’re done, there’s no time like the present to start banking a bit of #oceankarma.
 Discover how you can start helping the ocean today, and you never know, someday the ocean may thank you back.